ODA Spending

 What is the current government's outlook on agricultural ODA?

-Agriculture is not a sector of primary concern.
 Agriculture and rural development have not traditionally been among the main thematic priorities of Dutch development assistance.
 Within policymaking, agriculture is not seen as an individual component, but rather as one intertwined with food security, water management, and climate protection.

-The Netherlands’ continued focus on agriculture is outlined in the June 2022 policy strategy Doing What the Netherlands is Good At, released by Minister for Foreign Trade and Development Cooperation Liesje Schreinemacher.
-In particular, the Dutch government works with international and domestic partners on innovative, environmentally sustainable solutions to boost productivity and revenue.
-New and existing Dutch programs in this area will increasingly target the Netherlands’ focus regions: the ‘West African Sahel,’ the ‘Horn of Africa,’ and the MENA region.
-The Netherlands will continue to invest in strengthening farmers’ organizations, land rights, and agricultural research.
-The Dutch Digital Agenda for Foreign Trade and Development Cooperation, released in July 2019, calls for the Netherlands to position itself as an ‘international front runner’ in food and agriculture digitalization.
+The Dutch government works with international and domestic partners on innovative, environmentally sustainable solutions to boost productivity and revenue.
+New and existing Dutch programs in this sector will increasingly target the Netherlands’ focus regions: the Sahel, the Horn of Africa, and the MENA region.
+The Netherlands invests in strengthening farmers’ organizations, land rights, and agricultural research.
+The Dutch Digital Agenda for Foreign Trade and Development Cooperation, released in July 2019, calls for the Netherlands to position itself as a leader in food and agriculture digitalization.

 Key Bodies